|

 was to realize that I did exist-- that I was real!
 I couldn't help but think God had

+something to do with all this.
 At the age of eleven, I distinctly recall being

 sent out into the yard with my older sister to rake leaves.
 I always worked harder